RLOpenCatalyst/rg-doc/source/Features.rst

  a.
 If the user role is other than valid values (0 = Researcher, 1 = Principal Investigator, 2 = Administrator ), it will be automatically reset  to 0  (researcher) and the user will be created with the role as researcher.

  b.
 Users will see a red-colored toaster with failure message if they have added invalid headers, more than permitted number of user records in a single csv file, or not even one user record.

+ c. we can edit the tag for the user using the edit user action and Import Users via CSV action by adding the same user Email.

 The new user creation process will begin when the user clicks the "Open" button and a green toaster message will appear.
 When importing users in bulk, the user creation may take some time.
 The green toaster message does not imply successful creation of all users.
 Please check the audit trail to see if any user creation failed.